 To access the latest UI kits you can either come to the file menu and select get UI kits.
-Alternatively, in the home screen if you click the add-ons tab here on the left hand side and then click the UI kits it will open up a web browser.
+Alternatively, in the home screen if you click on the add-ons tab here on the left hand side and then click on the UI kits it will open up a web browser.
 From here you can see UI kits that are OS specific towards the top and then towards the bottom a series of different designs.

-I'm going to scroll all the way to the bottom here and select one of my favourites which is attractive by Cody Brown.
+I'm going to scroll all the way to the bottom here and select one of my favorites which is attractive by Cody Brown.
 From here I'll go ahead and download and open up the file.
-I'm here in Adobe XD and like most UI kits I have both examples of real world designs with design elements in use here towards the bottom and then towards the top the basic so colours and fonts that are in use as well as components that occur in that real world flow towards the bottom.
+I'm here in Adobe XD and like most UI kits I have both examples of real world designs with design elements in use here towards the bottom and then towards the top the basic so colors and fonts that are in use as well as components that occur in that real world flow towards the bottom.

 Another handy way to access some of these elements is to open up the assets panel on the left hand side.
-Here I can see all of those colours fonts and various components that are in use on the design canvas available to drag into new artboards as I build out my own design.
+Here I can see all of those colors fonts and various components that are in use on the design canvas available to drag into new artboards as I build out my own design.
 UI kits are often a great way to deep dive on a new feature that you may be less familiar with like component states and auto animate for micro interactions, so you can look for those capabilities within the UI kit as well.

 I think you'll agree that UI kits can be a wealth of knowledge as you acclimate to the XD application.
 I encourage you to give it a try.